WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/contributing.md

 3. Make your changes in the forked repo
 4. Submit a [Pull Request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request)
     * Keep in mind the [Pull Request Requirements](#pull-request-requirements)

+If you're confused by the configuration overrides don't want to contribute directly, feel free to file a [GitHub Issue](https://github.com/WittleWolfie/WW-Blueprint-Core/issues).
+Share what game type you're working with and whatever information you have on its usage, as well as any difficulties you had working with it.

 # What to Contribute